 - Identify the contract(s) with a customer.
-The NHS Manual for Accounts and in accordance with the FReM has extended the definition of a contract to include legislation which enables a body to obtain revenue that is not classified as taxation. - 2.
+The FReM has extended the definition of a contract to include legislation which enables a body to obtain revenue that is not classified as taxation. - 2.
 Identify the performance obligations in the contract - 3.
 Determine the transaction price - Allocate the transaction price to the performance obligations in the contract - 5.
 Recognise revenue when (or as) the entity satisfies a performance obligation.